This post may contain affiliate links (disclosure).

 - Put chicken wings in a bowl, sprinkle with salt and pepper, drizzle with melted butter and toss with your hands until the wings are evenly coated with butter and salt and pepper.

 - Put wings in the air fryer basket in a single layer.
-Cook at 390F for 25 minutes, flipping the wings with tongs after 15 minutes so they evenly brown on both sides.
+Cook at 400F for 20 minutes, flipping the wings with tongs halfway through the cooking time so they evenly brown on both sides.